-The Austin American-Statesman is owned by Gannett (Gatehouse Media), which publishes USA Today.
+The Austin American-Statesman is owned by Gannett (Gatehouse Media), publishing USA Today.
 In August 2019, Gatehouse Media purchased and merged with Gannett becoming the largest newspaper chain in the USA.
 After the merger, the companies retained the Gannett name.
 The newspaper is funded through advertising and paid subscriptions.

 Analysis / Bias

-In review, the Austin American-Statesman publishes local news through reporters with minimal use of loaded emotional language such as this: Fires set as Austin protests against police violence spread, scatter.
+In review, the Austin American-Statesman publishes local news through reporters with minimal use of loaded emotional language: Fires set as Austin protests against police violence spread, scatter.
 National and international news is republished through the Associated Press and other USA Today Network stories.

 Editorially, the Austin American-Statesman has endorsed Democratic Presidential candidates more often than Republicans.
-However, during the last two elections, they did not endorse a candidate.
-In general, the news is reported factually and with a slight left-leaning editorial bias.
+However, they did not endorse a candidate during the last two elections.
+The news is generally reported factually and with a slight left-leaning editorial bias.